cisagov/vdp-in-fceb/README.md

 # vdp-in-fceb

-To increase discoverability, this repository tracks the federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) under CISA's authorities and where their vulnerability disclosure policy (VDP) is.
-Review the agency's policy for information about current scope and submission location.
+This repository lists the vulnerability disclosure policies (VDP) for federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) under CISA's directive authority.
+Review an agency's policy for information about current scope and submission location.

+(Note that the link below is the one required by [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01); links may redirect.)

 | **Agency Name** | **Acronym** | **VDP link**
 |  -------- | ---------------- | ------------